stresssimple/stresssimple/docs/docs/user-guide.md

   // HTTP client instance configured with the base URL private cli = this.http
     .baseUrl('http://localhost:3333') // Stub server URL
-    // .header('x-stub-delay', '100') // Uncomment this line to add a delay to all requests .create();
+    // .header('x-stub-delay', '100') // Uncomment to add a delay to all requests
+    .create();

   /**